Laidout/laidout/README.md

     being developed basically side by side.
 Just remove those parts of the Makefiles if you want to compile only Laidout.

+    Note that if your computer has, say, 8 processors, you can compile much faster using `make -j 8` instead of plain make.

+4. Icons.
-4. Steps 1-3 have (ideally) compiled everything.
+    Steps 1-3 have (ideally) compiled everything.
 You can run Laidout (at src/laidout) without icons and also without installing it anywhere.

     When downloaded through svn, the icons have not yet been generated.
-Making the icons requires Inkscape (http://www.inkscape.org) to generate icons from src/icons/icons.svg, and python to run the script that calls Inkscape. cd to src/icons and run "make".
+Making the icons requires Inkscape (http://www.inkscape.org) to generate icons from src/icons/icons.svg, and in laxkit/lax/icons/icons.svg.
+A python script there calls Inkscape. cd to src/icons and run "make".
+Do the same for laxkit/lax/icons/.

+    The laxkit icons need to be put in the laidout icon area. do this with:

+        cp laxkit/lax/icons/*png src/icons

+    All this in one step:

+        cd laxkit/lax/icons; make; cp *png ../../../src/icons; cd ../../../src/icons; make

     Some day, the icons will themselves be stored in a Laidout file, and Laidout itself will generate the icons (maybe!).
+The current system is a bit cumbersome.

     You can use src/icons/makeimages.py to regenerate all icons, or single icons if you like.
 The master icon file is src/icons.svg.
 Each top level object in that file